How Keyword Research helps on LinkedIn

 Some ways of identifying the best keyword phrases that you can then look at building into your LinkedIn profile or indeed your LinkedIn Company pages as well should include:

-• think about what your product or service does or more importantly what benefits it offers, and also consider different ways to express that;
+• Think about what your product or service does or more importantly what benefits it offers, and also consider different ways to express that;

 We can also use LinkedIn itself to do the same:

-• check the profiles of people who work in the same areas as you or offer similar services: see which words show up the most frequently on their profile;
+• Check the profiles of people who work in the same areas as you or offer similar services: see which words show up the most frequently on their profile;

 Remember: it is how you are perceived by others that is the important point to remember and not necessarily how you believe that you are perceived.
 Work from that standpoint and you are much more likely to achieve success!